TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/first-steps.md

 # First Steps After Installation

-Welcome to Trific Platform!
+Welcome to TRIFIC Platform!
 Now that you have the platform installed and running, let's walk through the essential first steps to get you productive quickly.

 ## Quick Orientation